 Disables padding the end of the final file.
 This option automatically enables -t.
-You can use this when not not making a ROM.
-When making a ROM, be careful that not using this is not a replacement for rgbfix(1)'s -p option!
+You can use this to make binary files that are not a ROM.
+When making a ROM, note that not using this is not a replacement for rgbfix(1)'s -p option!